arshadtp/MemoryGame/README.md

 Introduction
 ---------

-MemoryBooster is simple memory test game.
+MemoryGame is simple memory test game.
 Game loads 9 random images from Flicker in to a 9x9 grid view.
 Then gives 15 seconds to user to memorize the images.
 After 15 seconds all images is flipped and user is asked to point out a specific image in the grid.
 Game is complete once user identfies all images.

 Features
 --------